reactjs/react.dev/content/docs/reference-profiler.md

 ## Usage

-A `Profiler` can be added anywhere within a React tree to measure the cost of rendering that part of the tree.
+A `Profiler` can be added anywhere in a React tree to measure the cost of rendering that part of the tree.
 It requires two props: an `id` (string) and an `onRender` callback (function) which React calls any time a component within the tree "commits" an update.

 For example, to profile a `Navigation` component and its descendants: